ShahedSabab/dynamic-viz/README.md

 <img src="dynamicViz.gif" width="100%">

 # How to run:
-> 1. Download XAMP from the following link: https://www.apachefriends.org/download.html
+1. Download XAMP from the following link: <br>
+https://www.apachefriends.org/download.html

-> 2. Create a database into the server and insert data from data.csv.
+2. Create a database into the server and insert data from the data.csv file.<br>

-> 3. Download the MYSQL driver from the following link. https://www.tableau.com/support/drivers?_ga=2.248449924.208892635.1591984007-131215343.1584834650&_fsi=9MP9fyGg and connect the database with Tableu.
+3. Download the MYSQL driver from the following link.<br>
+https://www.tableau.com/support/drivers?_ga=2.248449924.208892635.1591984007-131215343.1584834650&_fsi=9MP9fyGg

+4. Connect the database (i.e., hosted in the MYSQL server) with Tableu. <br>

+5. Go inside the directory of the webAPI and run the following command. <br>
+pip install requirement.txt

+6.